Casey Dreier • Jun 16, 2019

 How much was spent on Apollo, and when, is relevant as NASA has once again been directed to return humans to the Moon.
 To properly evaluate the seriousness of this directive, it makes sense to compare its spending proposals to the one data point we have for a successful human lunar mission.
 How much money did it take to do it the first time?
 How was it spent?
 And, perhaps most importantly, when did the money show up?

 To date, the White House has proposed an additional $1.6 billion for Project Artemis, on top of the $5 billion spent annually on the Space Launch System, Orion, and related ground systems.
 Compared to Apollo, this is a relatively modest investment.
 Looking forward, we should expect significant increases in spending associated with an accelerated lunar effort or adjust our expectations accordingly.

 "An Improved Cost Analysis of the Apollo Program"

 The peer-reviewed article summarizing and analyzing the data discussed in this piece.
 Published in the journal Space Policy in 2022.

 This page summarizes the costs of Apollo and includes charts highlighting the annual costs of major Apollo systems such as the Command and Service Module, the Lunar Module, and the Saturn V.

 Project Apollo Cost Data Set (Excel spreadsheet)

-Comprehensive Project Apollo annual cost data, non-inflation adjusted dollar amounts, program-by-program cost breakdowns, construction costs, and relative GDP adjustments are available to download as an Excel spreadsheet or to view as a Google spreadsheet.
+Comprehensive Project Apollo annual cost data, non-inflation adjusted dollar amounts, program-by-program cost breakdowns, construction costs.
+Hosted on Mendeley Data.